dart-lang/site-www/src/brand.md

 ---
-title: Dart Brand Guidelines
+title: Dart brand guidelines
 ---

 The "Dart" name and logo are trademarks owned by Google.
-These Brand Guidelines describe the appropriate uses of the Dart trademarks by members of the developer community who have obtained our consent to use the trademarks pursuant to the [Dart Terms of Service](/terms).
+These Brand Guidelines describe the appropriate uses of the Dart trademarks by members of the developer community who have obtained our consent to use the trademarks pursuant to the [Dart terms of service](/terms).
 These guidelines will ensure that the Dart trademarks are used in a manner that promotes Google's mission to provide a free and open source SDK, and are not associated with objectionable